Ronakage/defiphoto-api/README.md

 # defiphoto-api
-Deploy an API for defiphoto to Heroku
+An API deployed over Heroku for Project Photo